DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

 In this scroll, we bridge our quantified RNA-seq data to meaningful biological interpretation.
 Like King Khafre, who built enduring connections through his grand monuments and trade networks, we now establish crucial links between raw numbers and biological meaning.

-With R as our foundation, we’ll set up our project, define our study design, bring in annotations from BioMart, and import Kallisto results with tximport — building the pathways that will guide our downstream analysis.
+With R as our foundation, we’ll set up our project, define our study design, bring in annotations from BioMart, and import Kallisto results with tximport, building the pathways that will guide our downstream analysis.

-> **Note:** This tutorial assumes you have **basic experience with R** — such as running commands, installing packages, and working with data frames.
+> **Note:** This tutorial assumes you have **basic experience with R**, such as running commands, installing packages, and working with data frames.
 We will not be covering fundamental R syntax in detail.

 ---